When A People Return To God

 The woman said he turned down the opportunity to pastor an established church in Texas to follow this calling and didn’t even have support from the Home Mission Board or other parachurch organizations.
 His plan was simply to canvass neighborhoods, knock on doors, and build a church from the ground up.

-So the woman asked us as followers of Christ and future ministry workers to pray.
+So the woman asked us as a class of future ministry workers to pray.
 She didn’t say it, but it was written all over her face.
 The guy was crazy.

 When God’s people pray He does crazy, amazing things.
 Especially when we follow His leading